LaurentZuijdwijk/jpeg-turbo-stream/README.md

 If you install ghostscript as well you'll be able to convert pdfs to images by simply piping in a pdf and setting output format to `jpeg` (or another image format)

+If you are rendering a multipage pdf `scale.height` will set the height of each page.
+To force `scale.height` to donate the height of the entire image set `scale.multipage = true`

 ## Dependencies